University of Oxford Logo University of OxfordSoftware Engineering - Home

 Teaching methods

-The main teaching methods will be lectures (up to 3 hours daily, broken into two 1.5 hour lectures each) presented using highly visual slides and a few whiteboard explanations.
-Hands-on practicals will make up the rest of the work; it will consist of a series of exercises applying methods covered using real datasets, Jupyter Notebook and Python, with supporting libraries.
-To make it easy for students to directly compare learning methods and approaches, practicals will be designed to build one upon the next on (re-using the same data sets of earlier practicals).
+The main teaching methods will be lectures (around 3 hours daily, broken into two 1.5 hour lectures each) presented using highly visual slides and a few whiteboard explanations.
+Hands-on practicals will make up the rest of the work; it will consist of a series of exercises applying methods covered using both real and synthetic datasets, Jupyter Notebook and Python, with supporting libraries.

 Requirements